spoonapps/docs/reference/xappl/xappl.md

 ## XAPPL

-XAPPL files specify the configuration for an image or virtual application created with the Spoon IDE.
-XAPPL files are formatted in XML, so it's easy to edit a virtual application configuration in a text editor just as you can with the IDE user interface.
+XAPPL files specify the configuration for an image or virtual application created with Spoon Studio.
+XAPPL files are formatted in XML, so it's easy to edit a virtual application configuration in a text editor just as you can with Spoon Studio user interface.

-Here is a table that describes the purpose of each of the tags you see in XAPPL files created with the IDE:
+Here is a table that describes the purpose of each of the tags you see in XAPPL files created with Spoon Studio:

 <table>
    <tr>